-These Yale attorneys get so far off the law firm path they are unlikely to ever be able to go back (and many do not want to).
+These Yale attorneys get so far off the law firm path they are unlikely ever to be able to go back (and many do not want to).

 I spoke to one of these attorneys the other day.
 He was a law professor at a local law school in Los Angeles.

 I thought I must be in an alternate universe.
 The attorney clearly was smart.
-Could it be that I was so out-of-touch with reality that someone who had spent the past seven years teaching three classes in a law school and writing a bunch of scholarly articles with titles that used words I had not even heard of was qualified to work in a major law firm?
+Could it be that I was so out of touch with reality that someone who had spent the past seven years teaching three classes in a law school and writing a bunch of scholarly articles with titles that used words I had not even heard of was qualified to work in a major law firm?

 After a career of looking at these bizarre resumes of Yale Law School graduates, I came to the following conclusions: